Friz Freleng: Early career

-Freleng was born to Louis Mendel Freleng, a Polish Jewish immigrant from Kutno, and Elka (née Ribakoff) Freleng, a Ukrainian Jewish immigrant from Odesa Oblast) in Kansas City, Missouri, where he attended Westport High School from 1919 to 1923 and where began his career in animation at the United Film Ad Service.
+Freleng was born to Louis Mendel Freleng, a Polish Jewish immigrant from Kutno, and Elka (née Ribakoff) Freleng, a Ukrainian Jewish immigrant from Odesa Oblast, in Kansas City, Missouri, where he attended Westport High School from 1919 to 1923 and where began his career in animation at the United Film Ad Service.
 There, he made the acquaintance of fellow animators Hugh Harman and Ub Iwerks.
-In 1923, Iwerks' friend, Walt Disney, moved to Hollywood and put out a call for his Kansas City colleagues to join him.
+In 1923, Iwerks's friend, Walt Disney, moved to Hollywood and put out a call for his Kansas City colleagues to join him.
 Freleng, however, held out until January 1927, when he finally moved to California and joined the Walt Disney studio.
-He worked alongside other former Kansas City animators, including Iwerks, Harman, Carman Maxwell, and Rudolph Ising.
+He worked alongside other former Kansas City animators, including Iwerks, Harman, Carman Maxwell, and Rudolf Ising.
 While at Disney, Freleng worked on the Alice Comedies and Oswald the Lucky Rabbit cartoons for producers Margaret Winkler and Charles Mintz.
 Friz said in an interview with Michael Barrier that Walt had shown patience and remorse in letters prior to joining him, but did not show that attitude after he joined Disney and instead Disney became abusive and harassed him.
 In 1928, Freleng left the studio, due to Disney saying he "forfeited his bonus" along with comments on his animation mistakes.
-Freleng moved back to Kansas to work at his old job at the United Film Ad Service.
+Freleng moved back to Missouri to work at his old job at the United Film Ad Service.

-Freleng soon teamed up with Harman and Ising to create their own studio.
+Freleng soon teamed up with Harman and Ising (who had also left Disney's employ) to create their own studio.
 The trio produced a pilot film starring a new Mickey Mouse-like character named Bosko.
-Looking at unemployment if the cartoon failed to generate interest, Freleng moved to New York City to work on Mintz' Krazy Kat cartoons, all the while still trying to sell the Harman-Ising Bosko picture.
+Looking at unemployment if the cartoon failed to generate interest, Freleng moved to New York City to work on Mintz's Krazy Kat cartoons, all the while still trying to sell the Harman-Ising Bosko picture.
 Freleng was very unhappy living in New York and made the best of it until another opportunity opened for him.
 Bosko was finally sold to Leon Schlesinger, who would produce the series for Warner Bros.
 At first, Freleng was reluctant to return to California when Harman-Ising asked him to work on the series.
-At the insistence of his sister Jean, Freleng soon moved back to California to work on Looney Tunes.
+At the insistence of his sister Jean, Freleng soon moved back to California to work on the Bosko series, ultimately released under the title Looney Tunes.
+A prominent animator on the series, Freleng was eventually delegated co-directorial duties on shorts such as Bosko's Picture Show.